 Table of Contents

 The iconic browser’s visual identity has been built around flame and its power.
-It started with an image of a Phoenix bird.
+It started with an image of a Phoenix bird in 2002.
 This mythological creature was resurrected from the ashes and transformed into the iconic orange Fox.
 Mozilla Firebird was the original name for the browser, but it was changed to Phoenix in 2003.
 The current Firefox name was adopted in 2004.

 2002 – 2004